 Rodrigo Azaola

-In this way, the environment becomes both archive and altar, resisting time and place while confronting the entanglement —anchored in fragile systems of trust and collapse— between modern finance and faith.
+MMT is both an archive and a sacrificial altar confronting the entanglement —anchored in fragile systems of trust and collapse— between modern finances and faith.

 https://form.jotform.co/90458974361871